tillahoffmann/trecs/README.md

 This architecture is motivated by:

-* Commerical models are great at chatting, and there is no need to reinvent the wheel—nor could we.
+* Commercial models are great at chatting, and there is no need to reinvent the wheel—nor could we.
 We need this chat interface to meet user expectations.
 The tool call is our way to translate between the conversation and a semantic representation of the user preferences.
 * Pretrained encoders already have a good understanding of general cultural context and generate meaningful semantic representations.
 Using a tool call to generate the description decouples the user interaction from the textual representation that will serve as input to condition a decoder on.
 This means we can easily swap out different components of the system without re-training.
 Even swapping out the chat agent or modifying its prompt is acceptable provided the textual input to the encoder has the same semantics.
 * The decoder can be pretrained on a large playlist dataset without needing `(description_embedding, playlist)` pairs.
 We can then fine-tune the cross-attention layer on a smaller dataset with those pairs.
 This means swapping out the encoder requires re-training the decoder.